uiyuvi/ai_rag_node_chatwithpdf/README.md

         3.1.3. expose /embeddings api, test embeddings creation

             3.1.3.1. if you face 429 error - check your credits are expired undr usage. if yes, buy minimum credits to make this work.

     3.2 Load document - using pdf2json

+    3.3 chunk document - use new line separator to chunk

+    3.4 create embeddings from the chunk, load in mongodb cluster. - This takes lot of time depends on the document, since this is for learning, optimisation like utilising multiple core or parallelisation techniques are ignored

 ### Vector search Architecture